 Agriculture is a fairly recent human invention, and in many ways it was one of the great stupid moves of all time.
-Hunter gatherers have thousands of wild sources of food to subsist on.
-Agriculture changed that all, generating an overwhelming reliance on a few dozen domesticated food sources, making you extremely vulnerable to the next famine, the next locust infestation, the next notato blight.
-Agriculture allowed for stockpiling of surplus resources and thus, inevitably, the unequal stockpiling of them stratification of society and the invention of classes.
+Hunter-gatherers have thousands of wild sources of food to subsist on.
+Agriculture changed that all, generating an overwhelming reliance on a few dozen domesticated food sources, making you extremely vulnerable to the next famine, the next locust infestation, the next potato blight.
+Agriculture allowed for stockpiling of surplus resources and thus, inevitably, the unequal stockpiling of them - stratification of society and the invention of classes.
 Thus, it allowed for the invention of poverty.
-I think that the punch line of the primate-human difference is that when humans invented poverty, they came up with a way of subjugating the low-ranking like nothing ever .... seen before in the primate world.
+I think that the punch line of the primate-human difference is that when seen before in the primate world.